WBTV: Sale to Raycom Media

 On November 12, 2007, Lincoln Financial announced its intention to sell WBTV, sister stations WWBT in Richmond and WCSC-TV in Charleston, South Carolina, and Lincoln Financial Sports, to Raycom Media for $583 million.
 Lincoln Financial also sold its Charlotte radio stations to Braintree, Massachusetts–based Greater Media, effectively breaking up Charlotte's last co-owned radio/television station combination.
 According to Charlotte Observer TV critic Mark Washburn, Lincoln Financial decided soon after taking over the former Jefferson-Pilot properties that it would never really be able to integrate them with the rest of the company's assets, and had decided to sell them as soon as possible.
 The sale of the radio stations was finalized on January 31, 2008.
-However, WBTV still shares the Julian Price Place studio with its former radio sisters, and they also retain a news partnership.

 The FCC approved the sale of WBTV on March 25, 2008, and Raycom formally took control of the station on April 1.
 With the purchase, WBTV became Raycom's second-largest station by market size, behind the Cleveland, Ohio duopoly of WOIO and WUAB.
 Since Raycom Sports is headquartered in Charlotte, WBTV had a very important role in Raycom Media's operations, and it shared its flagship status with NBC affiliate WSFA, located in the company's homebase of Montgomery, Alabama.

 In early 2008, Raycom Sports and Lincoln Financial Sports officially merged under the Raycom Sports banner.
 The merger coincided with the start of the 2008 Atlantic Coast Conference basketball season.
-WBTV had been Charlotte's home station for ACC sporting events since C.D.
-Chesley piped in North Carolina's historic win in the 1957 NCAA tournament to channel 3 and several other television stations in the state.
+WBTV had been Charlotte's home station for ACC sporting events since C. D. Chesley piped in North Carolina's historic win in the 1957 NCAA tournament to channel 3 and several other television stations in the state.
 Raycom had produced ACC basketball games in partnership with Jefferson-Pilot/Lincoln Financial since 1982.
 The partnership was extended to football in 2004; Jefferson-Pilot/Lincoln Financial had been the sole producer of ACC football telecasts since 1984.
 From 2010 onward, the package was branded as the ACC Network.

 In mid-May 2008, the former Jefferson-Pilot/Lincoln Financial stations launched redesigned websites, powered by the Local Media network division of WorldNow (which operates nearly all of the websites of Raycom's stations), assuming web platform operations from Broadcast Interactive Media.
-However, WBTV and WWBT retain their Jefferson-Pilot/Lincoln Financial-era logos and branding (WCSC has since changed its logo and graphics, following its switch to high definition newscasts).
+However, WBTV and WWBT retained their Jefferson-Pilot/Lincoln Financial-era logos and branding (WCSC has since changed its logo and graphics, following its switch to high definition newscasts).
+WBTV changed its logo, in use since 2001, on September 7, 2023.
+The new logo incorporates the "GrayONE" graphics package used by most Gray stations.

 On November 15, 2013, both WBTV and WBT were dedicated with a North Carolina historical marker at the corner of Tryon and Third Streets (reading "WBT/WBTV – Oldest broadcast stations in North Carolina established 1922.
 WBT radio long hosted live country music.
 WBTV sign-on, July 15, 1949.
 Studios here until 1955").
 The Wilder Building, which was demolished in 1983, served as WBTV's studio facilities from 1949 to 1955.